mushfiq-reza/470-Project-Stop-One/README.md

-# store_management
+# STOP ONE
-Group project for CSE370 BRACU
+Project for CSE470